Table of Contents

 Business owners can consider expanding market reach and improving their current marketing strategies to improve income statements.
 For instance, a CPG firm can target more areas to promote its products.
 Moreover, business owners can also consider outsourcing their accounting to get access to expert financial insight.

 The cash flow statement tracks and records the cash movement through the business over a specific period.
-It shows all incoming and outgoing cash over a time period in the form of a statement.
+It shows all incoming and outgoing cash over some time in the form of a statement.
 While the income statement represents the net profit earned by the business, the cash flow statement shows how much cash your business generated from investing, operating, and financing activities.

-The purpose of the cash flow statement is not to provide a concrete dollar number for the cash available at a specific reporting time, although that can also be seen on the face of it, but rather to show the change in cash flow over some time.
+The purpose of the cash flow statement is not to provide a concrete dollar number for the cash available at a specific reporting time, although that can also be seen on the face of it, rather to show the change in cash flow over some time.
 The cash flow statement is made using data from both the income statement and the balance sheet.

 Business owners can improve their cash flow statements by implementing early cash collection policies.
 Decision-makers can implement these policies by enforcing credit policies or offering discounts for early payments.
 This can help reduce the average payment collection period and accelerate cash flow from receivables.